cwchentw/lightweight-cms/content/basic-usage.md

 These dependencies are for *default* theme of mdcms.
 If you utilize another mdcms theme, your dependencies may vary.

 Currently, we utilize Sass as CSS preprocessor and Babel with Flow as JavaScript transcompiler.
-If you prefer other front end stacks over our choices, you may completely remove these development tools and configurations, adding your own.
+If you prefer other front end stacks over our choices, you may completely remove these front end stacks, adding your own.
 They are independent of mdcms itself.

 ## Usage for End Users